BardicDefense/purple-hack/README.md

      have already made your full move this turn or are otherwise locked in combat.
-     If none of those are possible or desired, then instead you bash them for an additional 1d4 damage (+2 per name level).
+     If none of those are possible or desired, then instead you bash them for an additional 1d4 damage (+2 per Name Level).
 - **Captain**: Some are born to command.
-Your party gains a +1 initiative bonus.
-  Add a +1 attack bonus to all other party members and associated NPCs, raised to +2 at level 10 or higher (this does not benefit yourself).
+Add a +1 attack bonus to all other party members and associated NPCs, raised to +2 at Level 10 or higher (this does not benefit yourself).
 Apply +1 to friendly Morale checks.
 These bonuses apply only as long as your orders can be understood and the individuals benefiting are willing to be led by you.
 Multiple captains in a group do not stack these benefits.
 - **Defender**: If you decide that none will pass, then _none will pass_.
 You ignore all magical commands to move aside, flee, surrender and the like, and are immune to all fear-based effects, magical or not.
 You gain a 4-point